Transparency With Scrum (Part II)

 The Scrum Master on First Line side interfaced with the PM and worked with the team daily to remove their impediments.

 Initially, the client introduced specific reporting standards, documentation and metrics to be used on all projects.
 However, as a specialist development firm who has been successfully using distributed Scrum since 2005, First Line had its own tried and proven project management toolkit.
 Pretty quickly after the launch of the program, some of First Line’s Scrum Masters started using what is known internally as the Scrum Project Template.
 This Excel-based template essentially is a comprehensive set of clearly presented and visualized metrics broken down into several groups: product metrics (LOC count, code coverage, code complexity, defect density, etc.), project scope and budget burn-up charts, sprint scope and budget, and team metrics such as sprint estimation hit rate and velocity.
 Raw data for many of the metrics is collected automatically and exported into Excel from TFS, so putting the report together is not a huge demand on a Scrum Master’s time.
 The reports were submitted by First Line’s Scrum Master to the customer Project Managers weekly.

 Essentially, the template provides a reliable dashboard that gives the client all critical project-related information at a glance.
-Some product metrics are not significant in terms of their absolute values (e.g., in practical reality there is no non-arbitrary way to determine “optimal” code coverage or maximum cyclomatic complexity, as we discuss at length here); however, managers can glean a lot of useful information by looking at the trends.
+Some product metrics are not significant in terms of their absolute values (e.g., in practical reality there is no non-arbitrary way to determine “optimal” code coverage or maximum cyclomatic complexity); however, managers can glean a lot of useful information by looking at the trends.
 On the other hand, metrics like sprint hit rate, team velocity, sprint scope, or product budget provide direct and immediate information at a glance.
 Since the dashboard is updated at short intervals, managers can spot menacing trends quickly and take corrective action.